GCD, I’m very much sure you have learned this term in your school life. Let us discuss the definition of the GCD.

 Then Output of the program will be The GCD of 24 and 15 is : 3

-Method 3: GCD Using Euclid’s algorithm AKA Euclidean Algorithm
+GCD of Two Numbers in Python Using Euclid’s algorithm AKA Euclidean Algorithm

 Enter the first number:15 Enter the second number:20 The GCD of two number a and b is: 5

-Code Explanation Method 3: GCD Using Euclid’s algorithm AKA Euclidean Algorithm
+Code Explanation Method 3: GCD of Two Numbers in Python Using Euclid’s algorithm AKA Euclidean Algorithm

 Euclid’s algorithm is an efficient method for finding the greatest common divisor of two numbers.
 It is the oldest algorithm that divides the greater number into smaller ones and takes the remainder.
 Again, it divides the smaller number from the remainder, and this algorithm continuously divides the number until the remainder becomes 0.